rishabhdas1006/collab-ai/README.md

 - **AI-Driven Content Generation**: Utilize Google Gemini's API to auto-generate content within your documents, making collaboration smarter and faster.
 - **Real-Time Collaboration**: Powered by Liveblocks, experience real-time comments and notifications for dynamic teamwork.
+- **Rich Text Editing**: Integrated with Editor.js for a modular, extensible, and user-friendly rich text editor.
 - **Seamless Authentication**: Manage users and organizations efficiently with Clerk’s authentication system.
 - **Responsive Design**: Tailwind CSS ensures a clean, responsive, and modern UI across all devices.
 - **Scalable Architecture**: Built using Next.js and React.js, the application is designed for performance and scalability.